samjones00/docs/docs/myget.md

 ### Add using VS .NET

-Instructions to add ServiceStack's MyGet feed to VS.NET are:
+Instructions to add ServiceStack's MyGet feed to VS .NET are:

   1. Go to **Tools** > **Options** > **Nuget Package Manager** > **Package Sources**
   2. Add the Source `https://www.myget.org/F/servicestack` with the name of your choice,